Cole strikes out 12 in eight innings, Yankees beat Rays 1-0

 COVID-19 protocols impacted the Yankees for the second straight day.
 Torres was kept out of the starting lineup as a precaution as the number of confirmed positive COVID-19 tests among the team’s coach and support staff reached seven.

+“Anytime we get to play right now it’s like a nice release,” Cole said.
+“It’s the only thing we have to focus on is playing.
+We’ve got to focus on winning the game, so we take our minds off everything that’s happened over the past few days and get to take a break from it.”

-New York manager Aaron Boone said there were a number of test results pending.
+Boone said there were a number of test results pending.
 Pitching coach Matt Blake joined third base coach Phil Nevin and first base coach Reggie Willits as members of the coaching staff testing positive.

 Six of the seven are asymptomatic.
 All are fully vaccinated, which Boone said was blunting the effects of the virus.